jfo/blog/source/drafts/making-sounds.md

 ```

 What does the program above do?
 It writes `HIGH` to the output pin as fast as
-it can, forever. `HIGH` is an arduino constant just like the that resolves to
+it can, forever. `HIGH` is an arduino library constant that resolves to the
-the maximum output voltage of the model of board you have, so for this one, 5v)
+maximum output voltage of the model of board you have, so for this one, 5v)

-This doesn't really do that much, but you can indeed hear the telltale click:
+This doesn't really do that much, but you can indeed hear the telltale click

-... which means that a current is being applied.
+when the program first starts to run, which means that a current _is_ being applied.

-Let's change our loop... (`LOW`, as you might guess, is a constant that resolves
+Let's change the loop... (`LOW`, as you might guess, is a constant that resolves
 to the minimum output of our board, which is 0v):

 ```c